 Funding & Services

 - Coronavirus Food Assistance Program (CFAP): The Coronavirus Food Assistance Program provides financial assistance to producers of agricultural commodities who have suffered a five-percent-or-greater price decline or who had losses due to market supply chain disruptions due to COVID-19 and face additional significant marketing costs.
-The deadline to apply for CFAP is Friday, September 11, 2020.
-Contact your local FSA office to apply.
+A second round of funding is now available, and CFAP-2 applications will be accepted through December 11, 2020.

 - Additional links: